Redocly/redocly-cli/docs/resources/custom-plugins.md

 ## Visitors execution and $ref

 Top level **visitor functions** run only once for each node.
-If the same node is referenced via $ref multiple times top-level **visitor functions** are executed only once for this node.
+If the same node is referenced by the $ref multiple times, top-level **visitor functions** are executed only once for this node.

 This works fine for most context-free rules which check basic things.
 If you need contextual info you should use [nested visitors](#nested-visitors).